bgplab/bgplab/policy/5-local-preference/index.md

     If you're using a network device that cannot change the default LOCAL_PREF value (example: Arista EOS), then you're probably already familiar with route maps.
 You might have been using them in the [Filter Transit Routes](2-stop-transit.md) or [Filter Advertised Prefixes](3-prefix.md) exercises.

 !!!
 Warning
-    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new routing policy might be evaluated only on new incoming updates.
+    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table, as the new routing policy might be evaluated only on new incoming updates.
 You might have to use a command similar to `clear ip bgp * soft in` to tell your router to ask its neighbors to resend their BGP updates.

 ## Verification

-Examine the BGP table on C2 to verify that the routes advertised by C1 (next hop: 10.0.0.1) have higher local preference and are preferred over routes received from X1 (next hop: 10.1.0.6).
+Examine the BGP table on C2 to verify that the routes advertised by C1 (next hop: 10.0.0.1) have a higher local preference and are preferred over routes received from X1 (next hop: 10.1.0.6).
 This is a printout you should get on Arista EOS:

 ```
 c2#show ip bgp | begin Network